janschill/cern-solid-code-investigation/report/review-solid-spec.md

 When making requests to a Solid server to create a resource on the server, HTTP `POST`, `PUT` or `PATCH` can be used.
 If the client wants to associate a specific URI with a resource, `PUT` or `PATCH` needs to be used.
 The server can be implemented to allow URI suggestions through a `POST` request and the `Slug` header.
 Otherwise, `POST` is the only way of letting the server decide on a URI for the resource [[Source]](https://solid.github.io/specification/#resource-type-heuristics).

 A server must implement the HTTP response header: `Accept-Patch`, `Accept-Post`, `Accept-Put`.
 These headers specify which media-type the server understands in the corresponding request.
-The `Accept-Put` response header has not been introduced prior to the Solid specifications, but is exactly defined after the `Accept-Post` and `Accept-Patch` reponse headers.
+The `Accept-Put` response header has not been introduced prior to the Solid specifications but is exactly defined after the `Accept-Post` and `Accept-Patch` response headers.

 A server must create all intermediate containers and containment triples according to `PUT` and `PATCH` requests.